internxt/testing-suite/README.md

 ✅ Run All Tests

-npx playwright test
+yarn playwright test

 👀 Run Test in Debug Mode

-npx playwright test --debug
+yarn playwright test --debug

 This will open a Playwright inspector where you can pause, step through code, and resume test execution.